gbadev-org/gba-makefile-template/README.md

 This repository provides a solid template Makefile for GBA development with devkitARM, supporting C, C++, and Assembly.

-Build options inside the Makefile are documented and hopefully easy to use.
+Build options inside the `Makefile` are commented and hopefully easy to use.

+build.mk contains all of the build code, and you usually don't need to touch it at all.

 ## Features